 Life of Consent

 Consent for the purposes of extraction, processing and haulage of material is limited to a period of twenty (20) years from the date of this consent.
 Should quarrying operations cease prior to this 20-year period, written advice of the date on which quarrying operations ceased is to be provided to Council’s Director Community and Development.
-This consent will continue to apply for a six (6) year period after cessation of quarrying operations, to ensure the effective completion wastof the establishment and implementation periods for rehabilitation works.
+This consent will continue to apply for a six (6) year period after cessation of quarrying operations, to ensure the effective completion of the establishment and implementation periods for rehabilitation works.

 Reason: To limit the impact of quarrying activities to those parameters that formed part of the development assessment and to provide a timeframe for the commencement of rehabilitation.